Accommodation to suit any taste & budget…

 Only two minutes from the ferry terminal, Oystercatcher House offers a friendly welcome, comfortable rooms, exceptional breakfasts and a wonderful Hebridean island to explore.
 There is off-road parking, secure cycle storage, a laundry service and drying facilities.

-We look forward to welcoming guests back from July 2021.
+We look forward to welcoming guests back.
 Bookings will initially be for one household at a time.
 We ask that guests, like ourselves, adhere to current Scottish Government COVID-19 guidelines.

 The Old Manse Self Catering